jiyuay/MalGuise-Access-Instructions/README.md

 To ensure your request will not be inadvertently ignored, **please send an email to Zhiyu Wu (wuzhiyu@zju.edu.cn) and cc Xiang Ling (lingxiang@iscas.ac.cn) after you fill out the form**.

-For potential ethical concerns, we will only share the code with verified academic researchers as follows.
+For potential ethical concerns, we will only share the code with verified academic researchers.

 Researchers from the following institutions have been granted access: